hot666666/asgi-cors/README.md

 Since [Strawberry GraphQL Consumer](https://strawberry.rocks/docs/integrations/channels#creating-the-consumers) is designed to handle only GET and POST methods, if you use general ASGI CORS middleware, you will get a 405 code as a response to preflight.

-- This middleware responds with Okay status in case of OPTIONS method
+- Our middleware responds with Okay status in case of OPTIONS method
-- This middleware checks Access-Control-Allow-Origin from hosts, wild*cards setting \_all hosts are allowed by default!*
+- Our middleware checks Access-Control-Allow-Origin from hosts, wildcards setting, _All hosts are allowed by default!_
-- This middleware add Content-Type in Access-Control-Allow-Headers, because gql will be passed to the request
+- Our middleware adds Content-Type in Access-Control-Allow-Headers, because gql will be passed to the request

 Additional settings are not yet supported.
 It will be sorted out and updated soon.